bwedderburn/Solid-State-Amplifer-Class-AB-Engineering-Bench-Test-Analysis-Setup/docs/configuration.md

 ## Updating Dependencies

-- Runtime pins are managed in `pyproject.toml` and `requirements/runtime.txt`.
+- Runtime pins are managed in `pyproject.toml` and `requirements.txt`.
 - Use `pip install -e .[dev,test,gui]` to update your environment.
 - Docs tooling lives under the `docs` optional extra (`pip install .[docs]`).